jcarley/cli/Docs.md

 ## <a id="redeploy"></a> redeploy

 ```
-Usage: catalyze redeploy
+Usage: catalyze redeploy SERVICE_NAME

 Redeploy a service without having to do a git push

+Arguments:
+  SERVICE_NAME=""   The name of the service to redeploy (i.e. 'app01')
 ```

-`redeploy` restarts your code service without having to perform a code push.
+`redeploy` restarts a code service without having to perform a code push.
 Typically when you want to update your code service you make a code change, git commit, then git push catalyze master.
 After the build finishes and a couple minutes later your code service will be redeployed.
 With the redeploy command, you skip the git push and the build.
-The code service that is redeployed is the one that was associated when the [associate](#associate) command was run.
-You can see which code service ID this is with the [associated](#associated) command.
 Here is a sample command

 ```
-catalyze redeploy
+catalyze redeploy app01
 ```

 ## <a id="ssl"></a> ssl